How do I obtain an andorran driving license ?

 3) A recent colour passport sized photo, and they no longer accept a machine generated photo, it must be professionally taken.

 4) Original and photocopy of both sides of the foreign driving license.

 The countries with which Andorra exchanges the license:-

-Germany, Austria, Belgium, Bulgaria, Croatia, Denmark, Slovakia, Slovenia, Spain, Estonia, France, Greece, Hungary, Ireland, Iceland, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Norway, Holland, Poland, Portugal, Czeck Republic, Romania, San Marino, Sweden, Switzerland and Cyprus.
+Germany, Austria, Belgium, Bulgaria, Croatia, Denmark, Slovakia, Slovenia, Spain, Estonia, France, Greece, Hungary, Ireland, Iceland, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Norway, Holland, Poland, Portugal, Czeck Republic, Romania, San Marino, Sweden, Switzerland, Cyprus and UK.

 Please also note that Italy and Finland are NOT on the list and you will need to get a local license as below with our friendly driving instructor.